koordinates/kart/docs/pages/pointcloud_datasets.rst

 - ``kart import <tile> [<tile>] [<tile>] [--convert-to-copc/--preserve-format]``
 - ``kart import --dataset=<dataset_name> <tile> [<tile>] [<tile>] [--convert-to-copc/--preserve-format]``

-This command imports one or more point-cloud tiles into the Kart repository in the working directory.
+This command imports one or more point cloud tiles into the Kart repository.
 All tiles are imported into the same dataset.

 The tiles to import must be LAS files of some variant - compressed tiles (LAZ) and cloud-optized tiles (COPC) are allowed.